JorPoon/Sprint-Challenge--Data-Structures-Python/Data_Structures_Answers.md

 4. What is the space complexity of your ring buffer's `get` method?

+O(n) it depends on the size of data structure.

 5. What is the runtime complexity of the provided code in `names.py`?

+O(n ^ 2) there are 2 for loops in the provided code and it both depends on the size of the txt.file of names.

 6. What is the space complexity of the provided code in `names.py`?

+O(n) the space used is the amount it needs to fit the duplicate array.

 7. What is the runtime complexity of your optimized code in `names.py`?